 Some forms of physical matter (e.g. a lump of coal) do very little.
 Other forms can exhibit interesting behavior - e.g. animals' immune systems learning the protein structures of pathogens in order to develop immune responses.
 Other forms of matter can do complex computation, like our computers with their CPUs.

-But as far as we can tell, only brain matter can give rise to a first-person, conscious being that feels things, and there's no way to tell "why".
+But as far as we can tell, only brain matter can give rise to a first-person, conscious experience, and there's no way to tell "why".
 Neurons are just blobs of matter connected together and getting electrically excited by each other.
-The exact same description applies to muscle tissue in a worm heart - it only differs by a matter of degree.
+The exact same description applies to the muscle tissue in the heart of a worm - it only differs by a matter of degree.

-And it seems as though no matter the brain carries out computations, it is just as easy to imagine that computation going on and producing rich behavior without giving rise to a first-person consciousness that feels.
+And it seems as though, however the brain carries out computations, it is just as easy to imagine that computation going on and producing rich behavior without giving rise to a first-person conscious experience.
 Just like the computations of a CPU go on "in the dark", without giving rise to a first-person consciousness that feels.

 Why do brains produce first-person feelings, rather than computing "in the dark", "with nobody home"?
 Is it simply an issue of numbers - the amount of information crossing some soft threshold like Integrated Information Theory2 proposes?
 Even if we found that threshold, why is there a threshold?
 Why does crossing the threshold make consciousness spring into existence?
 Why isn't it just a lot of information-processing "in the dark"?
 Why, damnit??